StackmateNetwork/stackmate.in/content/privacy/_index.md

 ---

-### Stackmate Privacy Model (simplified)
+### Stackmate Privacy Model

-- We are our first clients, and we hold Privacy with high regard.
+> We are our first clients, and we hold Privacy with high regard.

-- We do not collect or store personally identifiable information on users, unless provided so by the user, in exchange for an extended service.
-In such cases, personal data on a user is encrypted at rest with a password set by the user - preventing even us from accessing it without the user decrypting it.
-If a user finds this causing an inconvenience, they are easily able to opt-out.
+- To create an account with us you only require a valid email address, which can be anonymous.
+This is only required authentication and updates.

+- We do not require any personally identifiable information.

+- Where personally identifiable information is shared, in exchange for an extended service; it is handled in compliance with International Privacy laws like GDPR.

+- You always have the ability to delete your account, and completely purge all traces of your profile (from backups too!).
+This will remove all associations of your profile with public bitcoin transaction data.

+- With respect to bitcoin, by sharing your public key with our server and associating it with your profile - email and source IP per request - you are fingerprinting bitcoin transactions with your profile.
+You can work around this by using a private email and running our client behind Tor.
+If youre starting to get paranoid, request to delete your account and breathe.

+- We DO NOT perform analytics on personally identifiable data.

 - We currently DO NOT SHARE any user information with any third party.

 - We WILL NOT SHARE a user's peronally identifiable information with any third party without the consent of the user.
 Where an extended service requires sharing information with a third-party that does not offer the same degrees of privacy, we will clearly present the risks to you, prior to requesting your consent.

-- We DO NOT perform analytics on personally identifiable data.

-- We currently perform zero analytics.
-If this is to change, it would only be with regard to transactional data.

-- Users have the ability to delete their accounts, and completely purge all traces of personally identifiable information (from backups too!) that can associate user identity with our transaction data.

-- With respect to bitcoin, by sharing your xpub with our server and associating it with an email and source IP, you are fingerprinting all related transaction data.
-You can work around this by using a private email and running our client behind Tor.